rohan911438/CreatorStream/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## Optional: Dune Analytics Embed

+You can show a live Dune chart inside the Analytics page in two ways:

+- Set an environment variable in a `.env` file at the project root:

+	- `VITE_DUNE_EMBED_URL=https://dune.com/embeds/<chart-id>/<viz-id>`

+- Or paste the URL directly in the Analytics page UI; it will be saved in localStorage.

+Notes:
+- Dune public embeds do not require an API key.
+- If you later enable Beezie AI predictions, we can add an environment variable like `VITE_BEEZIE_API_KEY` and a small server proxy if needed to keep keys private.